 Tens of thousands of Arabs settled in Ifriqiya and intermarried with the local population.
 Most Amazigh, since they are an indigenous people, do not wish to be labelled as a minority and some instead use the French expression groupe minorisé, meaning a group that has been ‘minoritized’.

-The Tamazight language is also under threat, with UNESCO classifying it as severely endangered, with only approximately 10,000 speakers left.
-There are currently six varieties of the language spoken in six areas of southern Tunisia: Sened (disappeared), Tamazretm Taoujout, Djerba, Zraoua, Douiret and Chenini/Tataouine.
+The Tamazight language is also under threat, with UNESCO classifying it as severely endangered, with only approximately 10,000 speakers left (although local sources refer to 50,000 speakers).
+There are currently six varieties of the language spoken in six areas of southern Tunisia: Sened (disappeared), Tamazret, Taoujout, Djerba, Zraoua, Douiret and Chenini/Tataouine.
 Many children in these regions have only ever spoken Tamazight at home.
 This means that when they are of age to go to school, where Arabic is the main language of education, many are confronted with a language that they do not even understand.
 In many cases, teachers do not speak Tamazight themselves as they are often sent from other regions to teach.

 Nevertheless, in other ways there have been encouraging developments in recent years.
 Amazigh community representatives have highlighted how, though many issues had yet to be resolved, the available space for activists to express themselves freely in public has expanded considerably.
 As a result, a number of Amazigh movements have emerged in the wake of the revolution, energized in particular by young activists with an interest in revitalizing their Amazigh culture.
 Places where Amazigh movements are strongest are those where the language is still spoken, such as Djerba and Douiret.
 Some also try to encourage the revitalization of the Amazigh heritage for economic reasons, seeing it as a potential opportunity for supporting the general development of the community through tourism, handicrafts and clothing.